-When it comes to analyzing your team’s sales compensation plans, or figuring out where your latest marketing campaign went awry, or what new security tools could help you protect your clients, wouldn’t it be great to ask a genius?
-CompTIA corporate members will get that chance again leading into the EMEA Member and Partner Conference, 6-7 October.
+When it comes to analyzing your team’s sales compensation plans, figuring out where your latest marketing campaign went awry, or what new security tools could help you protect your clients, wouldn’t it be great to ask a genius?
+CompTIA members will get that chance again 31 October at the EMEA Member and Partner Conference.

-Expanding on the success of Genius Café sessions at other recent events, CompTIA has recruited a cadre of experts in numerous fields to answer questions and give one-on-one advice in 25-minute sessions on 6 October from 10 am to 12 pm.
+Expanding on the success of the Genius Café at other previous sessions, CompTIA has recruited a cadre of experts in numerous fields (sales, marketing, leadership and strategy, cybersecurity, objectives and key results, and CompTIA training pathways) to answer questions and give one-on-one advice in 25-minute sessions on 31 October from 10 am to 12 pm.
 The meetings have proven quite popular, so interested corporate members should schedule a session soon because space is limited.

 Learn from Experienced Experts

 Clive Madders, CTO at Cyber Tech Security Ltd. In Bristol, UK, said he wishes Genius Cafés were around when he was an MSP.
-This time, Madders will serve as a cybersecurity genius at the EMEA Member and Partner Conference.
+Madders served as a cybersecurity genius at the 2021 EMEA Member and Partner Conference.

 “Being able to have a scheduled slot with a subject matter expert where you can ask questions, specifically aligned to your needs, really helps your understanding of the subject and allows you to translate that information to your clients and back into your business,” Madders said.